UQComputingSociety/code-of-conduct/README.md

 * sustained disruption of community activities, spaces, or other events
 * unwelcome physical contact
 * unwelcome sexual attention
+* calls for violence against members
+* inciting members to violence or self-harm

+All participants in the community and community-associated activities are subject to the anti-harassment policy.

 Participants asked to stop any harassing behavior are expected to comply immediately.

-All participants in the community and community-associated activities are subject to the anti-harassment policy.
-In particular, participants and community organisers should not use sexualized images, activities, or other material.

-If a participant engages in harassing behavior, the executive committee may take any action they deem appropriate, including warning the offender or expulsion from the community.
+If a participant engages in harassing behavior, the executive committee may take any action they deem appropriate, including:
+* warning the offender
+* temporary expulsion of the member from the community
+* permanent expulsion of the member from the community
+* referral of the offender to university authorities or law enforcement (where appropriate)

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the executive committee immediately.

 All participants in the community and community-associated activities are expected to abide by the University of Queensland [Student Integrity and Misconduct Policy](http://ppl.app.uq.edu.au/content/3.60.04-student-integrity-and-misconduct).

 We expect participants to follow these rules at all UQCS-supported venues - including online venues - and social events associated with UQCS.
 These venues include but are not necessarily limited to:

-- All GitHub repositories and comments under the UQCS organisation
+* All GitHub repositories and comments under the UQCS organisation
-- All communications on the UQCS Slack
+* All communications on the UQCS Slack
-- The UQCS Facebook group
+* The UQCS Facebook group
-- The UQCS Facebook page
+* The UQCS Facebook page
-- All events organized by UQCS
+* All events organized by UQCS

 If you have any questions or concerns, please contact a member of the executive committee.